-One thing we could say about the analysts on New Jersey Resources Corporation (NYSE:NJR) - they aren't optimistic, having just made a major negative revision to their near-term (statutory) forecasts for the organization.
+Today is shaping up negative for RAPT Therapeutics, Inc. (NASDAQ:RAPT) shareholders, with the analysts delivering a substantial negative revision to this year's forecasts.
 Revenue estimates were cut sharply as analysts signalled a weaker outlook - perhaps a sign that investors should temper their expectations as well.

 The Bottom Line